 With that said, all entries in a bibliography consist of the same basic elements in the same order.
 All bibliographic entries include the author, title and other facts of publication.
-Of course, some works do not have an author, per se.
+Of course, some works do not have an author.
 In this case, simply use the name of the organization that produced it or edited it.

 The examples below are for the bibliography entries only.
 The notes entry varies slightly.

 It’s best to use as many published print sources as possible even if you access them from an online source.
 You want to prove your research argument by using strong, reliable sources.

 While creating citations in your notes bibliography section, Chicago/Turabian recommends including nine elements.
 Your source may not have all these elements, but search for them to make sure you are including all required data.
 As you are creating your preliminary bibliography, gather as much information as possible about each source.
 It is easier to delete unneeded data than tracing your steps back to find it.